rkailasham/div_calc_continued_fractions/README.txt

 % E: Calculation of divergence terms in SDE and stress tensor expression			     %
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

-The folder "fig_s3_derv_calc" contains the necessary data for generating Fig. S3.
-Within this folder,

-driver_plot_derv_accuracy.m		: Driver routine that generates Fig. S3
-derv_pi_mk.m				: Code that analytically evaluates the gradient in Fig. S3
-					  This code was run on the various test cases, in order to generate data that is used for plotting Fig. S3

 The folder "divergence_V_jk_trans" contains the data needed for plotting Fig. S4(a) and Fig. S5(a).
 Within this folder,